 Pets are not allowed at school or on school property.
-The only exception to this is for "show and tell" and this is teacher and classroom specific.
+The only exception to this is for "show and tell" and up to individual classroom teacher discretion.
 In these cases, parents/guardians must bring the pets to school and take them back home as soon as "show and tell" is over.
 Pets are never allowed on buses.
 The elementary school does have access to service/assistance dogs and will use them as needed.